Metastable phase separation and information retrieval in multicomponent mixtures: Stationarity conditions

 \section{Stationarity conditions}

-As anticipated in the Introduction, complex systems can have a large number of metastable states.
-In this section, we derive conditions for stationarity in multicomponent mixtures.
-As before, we first focus on spatially homogeneous states, and then on phase separated states.
+As anticipated in the Introduction, metastable states are expected to play an important role in the physics of phase separation in multicomponent mixtures.
+To initiate the study of metastable states, we derive in this Introduction conditions for stationarity in multicomponent mixtures.
 Note that a stationary state can be either a minimum, maximum, or saddle point of the free energy functional.